Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 Developed by New Zealand Company Flightless, this Collect & Connect Multi-User Interactive Table was developed for the Auckland Stories Exhibition and is just a really lovely example of an interactive table game for 9 to 12-year-olds.

 Using 3D models to bring together a treasure hunt feel, players find themselves in the role of ‘curators’ who have to hunt down objects related to specified topics using clues, color coding, and iconography whilst moving around the table to get the most out of the experience.
+The table features multi touch screens, allowing multiple users to interact simultaneously, similar to the collaborative capabilities found in interactive whiteboards used in classrooms and meeting rooms.

 It may be fun, but it’s also a way to introduce visitors to the method museums use to collect, curate and view data.

 The winner finds the correct set of objects as quickly as possible, to have their time entered into a daily ranking.
 However, once you’ve collected the objects, you can also interact with them and learn more – as each is an actual record of an item held within the museum’s digital collection.
+Each touch event is detected and processed by the system to update the game state in real time, ensuring a responsive and engaging experience.

 So, it’s a learning experience, too!